DaneMania/team-5-uno/README.md

-# Erin's a Java dev stubmling through.Net...but she's sure gonna try!
+# FredJer a Java dev stubmling through.Net...but she's sure gonna try!
 This is a very simple starter project to demonstrate SpecFlow and living-doc, as well as simple commands for C# outside of Visual Studio.
 * "make bootstrap" will install the plugin necessary for SpecFlow results (only required if you are building locally)
 * "make build" will clean and build this thing